OWRC/interpolants/fews/climate-interpolation.md

 #### Extreme low temperatures

 In very few instances, extremely low temperatures are recorded that fall out of range of many empirical functions, such as the [August-Roche-Magnus approximation for Saturation Vapour Pressure](/info/saturationvapourpressure/).
-Here, temperatures were constrained to a minimum temperature of $-65\degree \text{C}$.
+Here, temperatures were constrained to a minimum temperature of $-65\text{Â°C}$.

 #### Summer snowfall